zamazan4ik/awesome-pgo/article/article.md

 I think the article would be interesting for anyone, who cares about software performance.
 Especially it should be interesting for people who want to extract more performance from applications without tweaking the application itself.

 Do not expect "hardcore" here.
 I am a usual software engineer, (un)fortunately not even a compiler engineer!
-And because of this I am sure my point of view could be interesting here - how looks like advanced (IMHO) compiler optimizations techniques from the average software engineer side.
+And because of this I am sure my point of view could be interesting here - how look like advanced (IMHO) compiler optimizations techniques from the average software engineer side.

 ## Disclaimer about the author